FoolingMyselfWithDreams/YT-TMS-Finder/README.md

 - Or use "# Reset Fingerprint Database.bat" to delete all songs from the database.
 - "# Get Database Info" gives you more insight about the state of the database.

-- In order to use the new URL file feature, add multiple channel or playlist links to the file called urls.txt The program will work through them one after another.
+- In order to use the new URL file feature, add multiple channel or playlist links to the file called "urls.txt".
+The program will work through them one after another.

 ### Usage in cmd: